-“Overall perception” incorporates all the feelings, behaviors and attitudes candidates experience during recruiting process.
+“Overall perception” incorporates all the feelings, behaviors and attitudes candidates experience during the recruiting process.

 Here is a scenario!
 Candidates submit applications to for job openings and receive confirmation emails.
 One, two weeks pass, and there is still no response from your company.
 Candidate feels frustrated and flustered, and then they act on it.
 They may complain to their family, friends or even colleagues.
 They may even write an angry review of your company’s Glassdoor profile.
 Either way, their attitude towards your company and employer brand is now negative.

 3. Why the emphasis on recruiting as a “process”?

 Recruiting is a process - it includes different phases such as sourcing, screening, interviewing, hiring and onboarding.
 Every interaction a candidate has with your company at any of those phases affects their candidate experience.
 That means you must provide an exceptional experience at each of these phases.

 So, taken all this in the account, a more precise definition of candidate experience can be crafted:

 “Candidate experience” is current, past and potential future candidates’ overall perception of your company’s recruiting process.
 It is the product of candidates’ feelings, behaviors and attitudes they experience during the whole recruiting process, from sourcing and screening to interviewing, hiring and finally onboarding.